Piano Lessons in Rochester, MN

 Do I have to know how to read music?

-No. Beginners are welcome!
+No. All skill levels are welcome!

 Do I need a piano to learn the instrument?

 No, you do not need a piano at home to take lessons.
-A simple full size electronic keyboard will suffice for the first 6 months.
+A simple full-size electronic keyboard will suffice for the first 6 months.
 We do offer rentals at $25/month for 12 months.

 Are there piano recitals?